 The principal/designee is responsible for school discipline and has a reasonable degree of discretion in determining the severity of misconduct and the appropriate consequence.
 Administrators and teachers may develop specific rules and disciplinary practices which supplement this Code, but do not conflict with it.
-If a principal/designee needs to deviate from the range of consequences shown, he/she will write the rationale and place it in the discipline folder.
+If a principal/ designee needs to deviate from the range of consequences shown, he/she will write the response and place it in the response.

+rationale and place it in the record.
 The principal/designee is authorized to take disciplinary action in response to all misbehavior.